Gravitational Caustics in an Atom Laser: Results

 \subsection{Repulsive potential}

 The results presented in \crefrange{fig:GaussShock-r1}{fig:GaussShock-r4} have been obtained using a repulsive Gaussian potential.
 The potentials were generated by a laser with a wavelength of \SI{660}{nm} and a beam waist of $\sigma \approx \SI{11.3(5)}{µm}$ located $h \approx \SI{78(3)}{µm}$ below the trapped \gls{BEC}.
 The ratio $\varepsilon$ was varied by changing the laser intensity.
-For low values of $\varepsilon$, pronounced fan-like feature are seen to emanate from both sides of the repulsive potential (\cref{fig:GaussShock-r1}).
+For low values of $\varepsilon$, pronounced fan-like features are seen to emanate from both sides of the repulsive potential (\cref{fig:GaussShock-r1}).
 The observed edge steepness of these features appears to be limited only by our imaging resolution of approximately \SI{3}{µm}.
 Our analysis presented below in the context of \cref{fig:GaussShockTh} identifies these edges as fold caustics.
-As the strength of the repulsive potential is increased, the attached fan-like features increase in width (\cref{fig:GaussShock}b), ultimately detaching from the potential at $\varepsilon\approx1$ (\cref{fig:GaussShock-r3}) and forming a half-ring-shaped detached caustic as $\varepsilon$ increases above unity (\cref{fig:GaussShock-r4}).
-This detached caustic is a unique feature of atom optics in a sloped potential (such as the one generated by a constant downward acceleration) and would not exist in the absence of such a slope.
+As the strength of the repulsive potential is increased, the attached fan-like features increase in width (\cref{fig:GaussShock-r2}), ultimately detaching from the potential at $\varepsilon\approx1$ (\cref{fig:GaussShock-r3}) and forming a half-ring-shaped detached caustic as $\varepsilon$ increases above unity (\cref{fig:GaussShock-r4}).
+This crossover occurs at a point where, at zero impact parameter, a falling classical atom would slow to rest at the top of the potential, signifying the reflection/transmission threshold.

+The detached caustic here is a unique feature of atom optics in a sloped potential (such as the one generated by a constant downward acceleration) and would not exist in the absence of such a slope.
 Unlike the fan-like feature, the shape of this detached feature does not change as the potential height of the barrier is further increased.
 This is consistent with the analysis presented in \nameref{sec:methods} which shows that any dependence should appear only weakly through effects related to the finite size of the potential.
 The observed features presented here are independent of the atomic density; the density of the atom laser is sufficiently low that mean-field effects can be neglected.